DRMarch/h8s/SETUP.md

 # Home Kubernetes Cluster Setup

 A guide to building a highly available, three-node home Kubernetes cluster using kubeadm and kube-vip, running on Ubuntu Server 25.04.
-This setup focuses on simplicity, reliability, and security for home environments where WiFi networking is required.
+This setup focuses on simplicity, reliability, and security.

-_Last updated: June 29, 2025_
+_Last updated: July 23, 2025_

 ## Table of Contents